gibello/whocovid19/README.md

 Parse WHO covid19 PDF reports, and provide data by country in CSV format.
 This repository provides the extracted CSV data (starting from march 1, 2020) + the parser source code.

-**Holiday notice: daily update not guaranteed the first week of august (back to normal as of Aug.
-9th, 2020)**
+**Holiday notice: daily update not guaranteed by the end of august (should get back to normal as of Aug.
+24th, 2020)**

 **Complete data (since march 1, 2020) are here (immutable link): [global_who_data.csv](global_who_data.csv?raw=true)**.